 1. Chest Pain

-Chest pain is one of the leading indications of having a heart attack.
-Chest pain for heart attacks have been described as a sense of pressure, squeezing, fullness, or pain that starts in the center of the chest.
+Chest pain is one of the leading indications of having a cardiac arrest.
+Chest pain for cardiac issues have been described as a sense of pressure, squeezing, fullness, or pain that starts in the center of the chest.
 The pain or discomfort typically lasts more than a few minutes, or it may go away and then return.
 Often the pain will spread down the arms, to the back, or to the head and neck.
 However not all those experiencing a heart attack will encounter chest pain.

 2. Jaw pain, toothache, headache

 The pain of a heart attack is not limited to the chest.
 It often can start with either arm (though left is more common,) in your jaw, head, or the back.
 Some people report tooth pain or headache as a symptom of a heart attack.
-It is possible to have these types of pain without chest pain during a heart attack.
+It is possible to have these types of pain without chest pain during a cardiac arrest.

 3. Shortness of breath

 One of the most common symptoms of a heart attack is a shortness of breath, like when you are gasping for air.
 Shortness of breath, or difficulty breathing, is medically known as dyspnea.
-Shortness of breath may occur before or during the chest pain of a heart attack, and in some cases, it may be associated with other heart attack symptoms without any chest pain.
+Shortness of breath may occur before or during the chest pain of a cardiac event, and in some cases, it may be associated with other heart health symptoms without any chest pain.

 4. Upper back pain

-The upper back is another common location for spread of the pain from a heart attack.
+The upper back is another common location for spread of the pain from cardiac issues.
 Most commonly, back pain that stems from a heart attack is described as occurring between the shoulder blades.

 When your arteries become narrow they don’t allow the blood to circulate properly which means that the muscles are not getting what they need, and this could cause you to fall.
 If you are experiencing unexplained weakness you should see your doctor.